Euka-e/Euka-e/README.md

 * **Web Developer at Scrum Latam** (August 2024 - Presente)
 	+ Be part of the web development team.
 	+ Provide solutions and tools to achieve the team's proposed objectives to deliver the desired product in each sprint
+	+ Made the server initial configurations with workflow

 ### Education